 Welcome!

 I am a Professor of Philosophy of Law at the Faculty of Law of Maastricht University.
-I am also the chair of the Department of Foundations of Law and one of the co-directors of the Maastricht Research Centre for Law and Jurisprudence.
+I am also the chair of the Department of Foundations of Law and one of the co-directors of the Maastricht Research Centre for Law & Jurisprudence.

 © Kirsten van Santen